 Tuition Partners can be engaged by schools to provide targeted support for pupils in a specific subject area in 15 hour blocks mostly in groups of three, although groups of two and 1:1 support is also available where required.
 Schools can select from a range of organisations who deliver either face-to-face or online tuition in their area and 70% of the cost is subsidised by the government.

 Some schools prefer to use tutors as an ‘in class’ resource to work alongside the pupil’s teacher to address a range of interventions, focusing on 1-1 and small group sessions with pupils.
-In the areas that are most in need of support, you can employ trained graduates to provide intensive support.
+In the areas that are most in need of support, you can employ trained individuals to provide intensive support.
 These Academic Mentors will provide support tailored to schools, including subject-specific work, revision lessons and additional support available outside the school setting.

 If you are interested in applying to become an Academic Mentor, then applications are now open and further details of how to apply and the eligibility criteria are available.

 Based on feedback received from schools during the first year of the NTP, the Department for Education has provided ring-fenced grant funding directly to schools to support provision of School-Led tutoring, in the academic year 2021/22.
 Funding is allocated for around 60% of pupils eligible for pupil premium in Year 1-11.
 For this academic year, the grant will be calculated to cover 60% of the cost of locally-sourced tuition (based on average costs of tutoring) with schools contributing the remaining costs.

 Schools will have flexibility to use this additional grant in providing tuition support to pupils that can benefit most.
 Schools will have freedom to determine who is best placed to deliver tutoring support to meet their particular needs, including utilising existing school staff or others who are familiar with their school and pupil needs.